 Self-care routines are a powerful tool to support the clinical management of migraine and headache, and can be tailored to each person’s unique triggers and symptoms to help reduce the chance of an attack – from reduced screen time, exercise and diet, to staying well hydrated.

-You are encouraged to sign up to the National Headache Register which is a private email list that provides those affected by migraine or headache access to the latest new research, treatments, events, updates and opportunities to participate in research and advocacy.
-In addition to the link in this FAQ response, you can also sign up at the top or bottom of this event page.
-All the information about the event will be shared via email.
+You are also encouraged to sign up for our email newsletter which provides those affected by migraine or headache access to the latest new research, treatments, events, updates and opportunities to participate in research and advocacy.
+Event information and any updates are shared via email as well as via this webpage.

-Yes, if you join the National Headache Register then you will be able to access the recordings from recently held seminars.
+Yes, if you join the email newsletter or have already registered then you will be able to access the recordings from recently held seminars.
 Please allow several weeks after Migraine & Headache Awareness Week for the newly recorded talks to be made available.
 You will be notified via email with the details.
-Join the National Headache Register to ensure you are notified.
+Join the email newsletter to ensure you are notified.

-Unfortunately due to the pandemic and public safety the entire event has been made virtual for Migraine & Headache Awareness Week in 2021.
+Unfortunately due to recurring Covid-19 outbreaks and public safety the entire event has been made virtual for Migraine & Headache Awareness Week in 2022.
 There are no in-person seminars this year.

 Yes you can!
-To attend, make sure you register for the event and are receiving our emails.
+To attend, make sure you register for the event and that you are receiving our emails.
 Then follow the simple instructions to attend the live & online seminar.

 As long as you have an internet connection anyone in Australia or overseas will be able to register online and watch the seminars.